 A person's employment is "severed" when their employer:

 For the purposes of the Severance provision, an employee who receives less than one quarter of the wages he or she would have earned at the regular rate for a regular work week is considered to have been on a week of layoff.
 A week of layoff does not include a week when the employee is unavailable for work, unable to work, suspended for disciplinary reasons, or not provided with work because of a strike or lockout at his or her place of employment or elsewhere.
-Although the 52 weeks are consecutive, the 35 weeks are not required to be consecutive.
+Although the 52 weeks are consecutive, the 35 weeks do not have to be consecutive.

 An employee who has been given a written notice of termination can resign and continue to keep the right to severance pay.
 To keep this right, the employee must give the employer two weeks' written notice of his or her resignation.
 The resignation must also take effect during the statutory notice period–the period of written notice that is required to be given by the employer.